-The mission of Mandl's Respiratory Therapy Program is to educate respiratory therapist who will have a significant role in the delivery of respiratory care in a variety of health care settings, including acute and long-term care, and ambulatory care.
+The mission of Mandl's Respiratory Therapy Program is to educate respiratory therapist who will have a significant role in the delivery of respiratory care in a variety of health care settings, including acute and long- term care, and ambulatory care.
 The mission of the Respiratory Therapy AAS Program is to educate and train students to meet standards of practice for entry and advanced level respiratory therapists, practicing under a physician in hospital departments of respiratory care, anesthesiology, or pulmonary medicine, respiratory therapy clinics, nursing homes, offices of physicians, and through firms that provide respiratory equipment for home health care, professional offices, and other health care facilities.
-Graduates will have the opportunity to develop their potential and provide competent respiratory care through the application of theory, and natural and behavioral science concepts basic to respiratory care, family and public.
+Graduates will have the opportunity to develop their potential and provide competent respiratory care, family and public.